Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Greenforest/big_data.md

 ## 1.0 Introduction

+This assignment focuses on exploring practical strategies for efficient big data handling using Python.
+Optimization techniques such as chunking, data type reduction, sampling, and selective data loading are implemented to improve processing efficiency.
+In addition, parallel computing approaches are applied using libraries such as Dask and Polars, alongside traditional Pandas, to compare performance across different frameworks in terms of memory usage and execution time.

+A dataset exceeding 1 GB in size is selected to simulate real-world scenarios where transportation systems, urban infrastructure, or other domains require large-scale data handling.
+Through this investigation, insights are gained into scalable techniques that enhance the performance and practicality of data analytics workflows in big data contexts.

 ### 1.1 Objectives

+1. To implement and compare big data handling strategies using Pandas, Dask, and Polars.

+2. To evaluate and optimize performance through memory-efficient loading, processing, and sampling techniques.

+3. To analyze and reflect on the effectiveness of each method in handling large datasets based on speed, resource usage, and scalability.

 ## 2.0 Dataset Selection
+This section introduces and justifies the selection of the “New York City Bus Data” dataset, which serves as the core dataset for the assignment.
+The dataset is chosen for its substantial size, structured format, and real-time public transportation context, all of which align well with the goals of high-performance big data analysis.

 ### 2.1 Dataset Details
 For this assignment, the dataset chosen is titled **"New York City Bus Data"**, **sourced from [Kaggle](https://www.kaggle.com/datasets/stoney71/new-york-city-transport-statistics?select=mta_1712.csv) and